How to Get the Best Certificates of Deposit (CD) Rates Available

 Valued Customers Get the Best CD Rates

 Finally, financial institutions offer the best CD rates to their best customers.
 To qualify for their best CD rates, you may need to meet a minimum investment requirement.
 Find out how much it would take to secure a higher rate.
+Many banks offer higher-than-usual rates for Jumbo CDs, designed for sizable deposits of over $100,000.

 If you can afford it, take advantage.
 Sometimes it helps to consolidate your business with fewer providers—just remember to keep your accounts within FDIC insurance limits.